jsntn/emacs-vagrantfile/README.md

 # emacs-vagrantfile
 An Emacs quick setup with Vagrant

-This `Vagrantfile` is based on Ubuntu 18.04 LTS with Emacs 28, fzf and tmux are both installed by default.
+This `Vagrantfile` is based on Arch Linux with Emacs 28.1.

 Refer to `deploy/bootstrap.sh` for details.